rails/rails/guides/source/getting_started.md

 prerequisites installed:

 * The [Ruby](http://www.ruby-lang.org/en/downloads) language version 1.9.3 or higher
 * The [RubyGems](http://rubyforge.org/frs/?group_id=126) packaging system
-    * If you want to learn more about RubyGems, please read the [RubyGems User Guide](http://docs.rubygems.org/read/book/1)
+    * To learn more about RubyGems, please read the [RubyGems User Guide](http://docs.rubygems.org/read/book/1)
 * A working installation of the [SQLite3 Database](http://www.sqlite.org)

 Rails is a web application framework running on the Ruby programming language.